SilverHalf/mount-balrior/ura/fast-guide.md

 <div markdown='block'>

 #### 40% - 1%
 - Ura will start using [Bubbles] again.
-She will cast it immediately upon reaching 40% HP.
+She will cast them immediately upon reaching 40% HP.
 - Continue to handle [Titanspawn Geysers] as in the previous phase.
 - If you get targeted by [Bubbles] at the same time as [Titanspawn Geyser], always try to stack the bubbles on top of the geyser.
 </div>